 “Even though SOL is a complete and utter shitcoin, at some point it will be a buy if the mainstream financial press is dunking on it.
 Like on the top news section.
-Nothing ever goes up or down in a straight line.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Nothing ever goes up or down in a straight line.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action